Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 \section{Introduction}

 The analysis of finite element methods on manifolds is a fascinating and quite difficult problem.
 It is key to producing efficient algorithms for solving PDEs which naturally lie on a surface or which have a natural metric associated to them, such as small vibrations of a curved surface \cite{Glinskii}, diffusion on a curved surface \cite{Faraudo}, and thin-film or shallow-water approximations of the Navier-Stokes equations on curved spaces (such as the surface of the Earth) \cite{Samavaki}.
 Numerical discretizations of such PDEs that automatically respect key topological, analytic, and geometric aspects of their domain, such as those appearing in the Finite Element Exterior Calculus (FEEC) framework \cite{Arnold,Arnold-Winther}, are highly desirable due to their wide applicability.
-Although robust convergence theorems have been developed for various types of discretizations of PDEs on Riemannian manifolds and approximations of Riemannian manifolds \cite{Dziuk_Elliott_2013,Holst-Stern,demlow2009higher}, typically these theorems have been directed toward hypersurfaces in $\mathbb{R}^n$, where the metric is inherited from Euclidean space.
+Although robust convergence theorems have been developed for various types of discretizations of PDEs on Riemannian manifolds and approximations of Riemannian manifolds \cite{Dziuk_Elliott_2013,Holst-Stern,demlow2009higher}, typically these theorems have been directed toward embedded hypersurfaces in $\mathbb{R}^n$, where the metric is inherited from Euclidean space.
+(A notable exception is~\cite{christiansen2007stability}, where compact manifolds are treated without reference to an embedding.)
+However, this restricts the class of manifolds which may be treated, in particular it excludes $(n-1)$-dimensional manifolds which do not possess a natural embedding (or any embedding at all) into $\mathbb{R}^n$.

 Recently, Martin Licht has described commuting cochain projections for FEEC on manifolds \cite{Licht}, building upon the foundational work of Holst and Stern \cite{Holst-Stern} and providing the first (to our knowledge) complete proof of the convergence of a finite element method for the Hodge-Laplace problem on manifolds.
 Our work mostly runs in parallel, with the notable exception that we take the existence of commuting cochain projections as given.
 However, our treatment of mesh quality measures as well as the setup of the computational problem diverge.
 We treat the true metric and the approximate metric as existing on the same smooth manifold $M$ and perform all the analysis intrinsically.
 The approximate metric is a \emph{Regge metric}, that is, a piecewise-smooth metric with some continuity properties.
 Much of this paper is devoted to building and using machinery for finite elements on manifolds with Regge metrics.